yetulaxman/ContainersHPC2023/_hands-on/rstudio_puhti.md

  libpath <- .libPaths()[1]
 # For example, you can try installing a package called `ROCR` now
  install.packages("ROCR", lib = libpath)
-# Exit out of R terminal and then container
+# Exit out of R terminal and then the container

-control +d  # exit R terminal
-control +d  # exit out of container
+control +d  # exit out of R terminal control +d  # exit out of container
 ```